-My husband’s family are generational ranchers in the panhandle of Texas, and he spent as much time as possible helping his granddad out in the summer sun with the cattle.
+My friend’s family are generational ranchers in the panhandle of Texas.
+As you can imagine, he spent as much time as possible helping his granddad out in the summer sun with the cattle.
 Couple that with his participation in 4-H and rodeo during high school, and it seemed like he was always sporting some kind of headwear.
 In fact, there is scarcely a picture of him growing up without a cowboy hat or ball cap perched on his handsome head.

 What I would call his obsession with hats (which he would correct me by saying the practicality of hats) didn’t end with high school, either.
-Just looking around our house from where I’m sitting, and I count no less than 10 different hats waiting – nay, yearning – to be worn.
+Looking around his house, I count no less than ten different hats waiting to be worn.

 1. Donate Them

 You may be surprised to learn that you can donate your new or gently used ball caps to support some great causes.
-Of course, there’s always Salvation Army or Goodwill, but some good people have also dreamed up some incredible non-profits.
+Of course, there’s always Salvation Army or Goodwill.
+But you can also give them to people battling cancer.